 As you can see, certain fruits are rather low in fructose, and others are really high.
 If you are not eating any processed foods or soft drinks, you can easily figure out how much you are eating in a day.

 Essentially, eating 3 – 4 pieces of fresh fruit a day will give you well under the 50 gm limit that is suggested.
-That is assuming you are not drinking any HFCS in soft drinks or fruit juices.
+That is assuming you are not drinking any HFCS (high fructose corn syrup) in soft drinks or fruit juices.

-If you eat processed foods and drink even one soft drink a day, you are getting way more fructose than you should, as HFCS is in many processed foods and sodas and will add quite a high amount of fructose and cause weight gain.
+If you eat processed foods and drink even one soft drink a day, you are getting way more fructose than you should.
+HFCS is in many processed foods and sodas and will add quite a high amount of fructose and cause weight gain.

 Fruit juices also have a great deal of fructose, almost as much as soda.
-I have never been a big fan of fruit juice as it is empty sugar calories without any nutrition and highly glycemic.
-Having all that fructose makes it even less appealing.
+I have never been a big fan of fruit juice.
+It is empty sugar calories without any nutrition and highly glycemic, because all the fiber is removed.
+Having all that fructose makes fruit juice even less appealing.

 In general, an 8 ounce glass of fruit juice has about 25 gms of sugar which means it has about 12 gms of fructose.
 In comparison, a 12 ounce can of soda has about 40 gms of sugar and about 20 gms of fructose.
 You can see how easy it is to over indulge in fructose when you are drinking these sweet drinks.

-According to the latest research in this area, the safest range of uric acid is between 3 and 5.5 milligrams per deciliter, and there appears to be a steady relationship between uric acid levels and blood pressure and cardiovascular risk, even down to the range of 3 to 4 mg/dl.
+According to the latest research in this area, the safest range of uric acid is between 3 and 5.5 milligrams per deciliter.
+There appears to be a steady relationship between uric acid levels and blood pressure and cardiovascular risk, even down to the range of 3 to 4 mg/dl.

 Dr. Johnson suggests that the ideal uric acid level is probably around 4 mg/dl for men and 3.5 mg/dl for women.
 He feels that serum uric acid may be used as a good indicator of sensitivity to fructose.